 So you want to know about how much a DJ will cost you?
-Like any other service, prices will vary based on their experience of entertaining at weddings, the customer service you get from them, 24 hour back-up DJ service in case of emergencies (the Murphy's Law rule), the quality of the sound and dependability of back-up equipment on location, their on-line reviews, customer references, two million dollar liability insurance naming you and your venue, all which will contribute to the success of your wedding reception experience.
+Like any other service, prices will vary based on their experience of entertaining at weddings, the customer service you get from them, 24 hour back-up DJ service in case of emergencies (the Murphy's Law rule), the quality of the sound and dependability of back-up equipment on location, their on-line reviews and years of experience, customer references, two million dollar liability insurance naming you and your venue as additionally insured, all which will contribute to the success of your wedding reception experience.

 So here are a few examples on the questions to ask your DJ;

 Back-up: Does your DJ have a back-up DJ in place and can be reached 24/7.
 We have a back-up DJ on call through our 24 hour answering service that can be activated through your venue or yourself.
 What if the DJ moves out of the area in next few months or get's sick, has a family emergency, car breaks down, has a car accident on the way to your wedding or may be sick or injured and may require a hospital stay?